-(x) Ah-Lan Lam Yan Foon
+x.
+Ah-Lan Lam Yan Foon

-Ah-Lan Lam Yan Foon is a fellow member of the Association of Chartered Certified Accountants.
-He has worked for about 10 years at Kemp Chatteris & Co, Chartered Accountants where he has acquired experience in various sectors of the economy.
-Over 24 years he worked for a leading freight forwarding and shipping company, Rogers Group, where he held the position of Finance & Administration Director and subsequently acted as Managing Director for 6 years up to his retirement.
-He provided, during the period 2000-2016, consultancy services in Auditing, General Financial Management and Quality Management Systems.
+Ah-Lan LAM YAN FOON is a fellow member of the Association of Chartered Certified Accountants.
+He has worked for about 10 years in an international firm of Chartered Accountants where he has acquired experience in various sectors of the economy.
+Over 24 years he worked for a leading Freight Forwarding and Shipping company, Rogers Group, where he held the position of Finance & Administration Director and subsequently acted as Managing Director for 6 years up to his retirement.

-Mr Lam Yan Foon is a founder member of the ACCA (Mauritius Branch) and was its President in 1988.
+During the period 2000-2016, he provided consultancy services in various fields of Finance & Management.
+He is a founder member of the ACCA (Mauritius Branch) and was its President in 1988.
 He was awarded the Certificate of Recognition for Dedication and Commitment to the service of ACCA in 2004.
 He was the first elected President of the Mauritius Red Cross Society (2007-2010) at national level.
-He holds directorships in the following companies: ABC Motors Company Limited, ABC Autotech Ltd, Chue Wing & Company Limited, Expert Leasing Ltd and Oriental Foods Ltd.

-OTHER DIRECTORSHIPS
+He is a member of the Chinese Chamber of Commerce (founded in 1908) and is currently the Vice President of the Mauritius Economic Society (founded in 1962).
+He is also the Chairman of ABC Group Pension Fund.

+Other Directorships

 The directorship of the directors of P.O.L.I.C.Y.
-Limited in other listed companies as at 31 December 2018 is as follows:
+Limited in other listed companies as at 31 December 2019 is as follows:

-Directors Directorship in Listed Companies

-Vincent Ah Chuen MUA and ABC Motors Co.
-Ltd

-Professor Donald Ah Chuen, G.O.S.K.
+Directors Directorship in Listed Companies Vincent Ah Chuen The Mauritius Union Assurance Co.
+Ltd and ABC Motors Co.
+Ltd Professor Donald Ah Chuen, G.O.S.K.
 ABC Motors Co.
-Ltd and ABC Banking Corporation Limited

-Sydney Ah Yoong ABC Banking Corporation Limited

-Richard Arlove Triangle Real Estate India

-Pierre de Chasteigner du Mée None

-Stéphane Henry IPRO Growth Fund Ltd and IPRO Funds Ltd

-Danielle Lagesse, S.A.
-None

-Pierre Yves Pougnet Les Moulins de la Concorde Ltée, Livestock Feed Ltd and Tropical Paradise Co.
-Ltd

-Karl Braunecker None

-Ah-Lan Lam Yan Foon ABC Motors Co.
+Ltd and ABC Banking Corporation Limited Sydney Ah Yoong ABC Banking Corporation Limited Richard Arlove Triangle Real Estate India (till 16 May 2019) Pierre de Chasteigner du Mée None Stéphane Henry IPRO Growth Fund Ltd and IPRO Funds Ltd Danielle Lagesse, S.A.
+None Pierre Yves Pougnet Les Moulins de la Concorde Ltée, Livestock Feed Ltd and Tropical Paradise Co.
+Ltd Karl Braunecker None Ah-Lan Lam Yan Foon ABC Motors Co.
 Ltd